Elephant Shrews or Sengis: Mammals With Long and Mobile Noses

 Sengis live in many parts of Africa in a variety of habitats.
 They are found in forests, scrubland, savanna, or semi-desert areas, depending on the species.
-Giant sengis are generally found in forests and dense woodland and are active during the day.
+Giant sengis are generally found in forests and dense woodland and are diurnal, or active during the day.
 The smaller animals are usually found in grassland and drier areas.
 They are often crepuscular, which means that they tend to be active in the early morning and late evening.
 Some are nocturnal, or active only at night.

 A sengi roots out its prey with its long, probing proboscis.
 The smaller species have a shorter proboscis than the giant ones.
 Once food is found, the animal extends its long tongue to pick up the prey.
 The tongue typically flicks the food into the mouth.

 The Etendeka round-eared elephant shrew (Microscelides micus) was discovered in 2006 and named in 2014.
 The animal has been found only near the Etendeka volcanic formation in the northwestern part of Namibia.